stepa0648/ibata/README.md

                                       downloaded and parsed.
 Format is YYYY-MM-DD.
                                       [Required if -e flag is missing]

+      -m, --month DATE                Year and month from which the transactions are being downloaded and parsed.
+Format is YYYY-MM.[Required if -e, -f and -t flags are missing]

       -b, --bank ['FIO']              Bank from which will be transactions downloaded.
 Default: FIO